Table of Contents

 Line Color – Specifies the color of the outlines.

-Overlap Threshold – Determines when outlines are be created for overlapping parts of the one and the same object .
-Lower values reduce the internal overlapping lines, while higher values produce more overlap lines.
+Overlap Threshold – Determines when outlines will be created for overlapping parts of the one and the same object.
+Lower values reduce the internal overlapping lines, while higher values produce more overlapping lines.
 Setting this value to 1.0 fills curved objects completely.

 Width – Specifies the width of the outlines.